TyongKim/ERD2/ReadMe.txt

 2. Probabilistic_Code: Extending the deterministic DNN model by using Bayesian framework.
 The Probabilistic DNN model produces mean and variance of the structural responses.
 This codes are based on the paper: Kim, T., J. Song*, O.-S. Kwon.
 Probabilistic Evaluation of Seismic Responses Using Deep Learning Method (In preparation)

-3. Deterministic_Code_ver2: Recently, improved script of "1.
-Deterministic_Code" is written by the authors.
-The code provides three trained DNN model each of which can estimate maximum transient displacement, velocity and acceleration.
-Details can be found in Readme in the subfolder.
+3. Deterministic_Code_ver2: Recently, I improved script of "1.
+Deterministic_Code".
+The code provides three trained DNN models each of which can estimate maximum transient displacement, velocity and acceleration.
+Details can be found in README in the subfolder.

 This page will be updated whenever new methods are developed.